 The Plenary Councils are a recent instrument in the history of the Capuchin friars.
 They serve as a forum for reflection and consultation on questions and areas of particular importance to the whole of the institute.

 The Generals Letters are an instrument by which the consecutive General Ministers of the Order animate the the Capuchin friars throughout the world, communicate important events and news and seek to encourage the Order to responding to the Spirit of the Lord and His holy operation.

 The Capuchin reform has been blessed with men and women who have lived their consecrated life in heroic witness to the love of Jesus Christ.
 Brief biographies can be found in the section on Saints/Blesseds.

-The Francescanea section is a varied collection of material that comes under the Franciscan umbrella.
+The Francescanea section is a varied collection of materials that come under the Franciscan umbrella.
 They are a wonderful source of spiritual reading.

-The Formation section is primarily for the use of the Capuchin Friars province of Australia, especially those in initial formation.
+The Formation section is primarily for the use of the Capuchin Friars of the province of Australia, especially those in initial formation.